Principal Building and Open Space Projects

 Performing Arts and Humanities Building

-The Performing Arts and Humanities Building will provide an appropriate environment for students to not only be formally and informally involved in the development and production of performances, but otherwise gain exposure to the arts through cross-disciplinary activities.
+When completed in 2014, the Performing Arts and Humanities Building will provide an appropriate environment for students to not only be formally and informally involved in the development and production of performances, but otherwise gain exposure to the arts through cross-disciplinary activities.
 This project is central to supporting the University’s mission to offer academically talented students a strong undergraduate liberal arts foundation.

 For updates on the construction of the Performing Arts and Humanities Building refer to the website www.umbc.edu/pahf.